 Plan and prepare carefully, but stay flexible for the unexpected.

-Keep your health maintenance routine- healthy eating, exercise, adequate sleep.
+Keep your self-care routine- healthy eating, exercise, adequate sleep.

 Remember what is most important about the season-family, friends, faith.